Ring of Honor Wrestling: Episode format

 An episode typically features matches as well as interviews from the wrestlers regarding their upcoming matches or current storylines.
 The show typically ends after the main event (the final match on an episode) and goes to a closing graphic.

 Beginning in August 2019, the show's format was changed to feature highlights of recent events, with Ian Riccaboni and Quinn McKay hosting from backstage.
 The show featured one full-length main event match, with the color commentary during the matches themselves varying as Riccaboni is paired with a variety of partners.
 It was speculated that this revamp was done in order to drive growth for Honor Club, where the promotion had begun to stream its television tapings live.

 Upon Ring of Honor's return to promoting events following the 2020 COVID-19 pandemic hiatus, the series format was revamped beginning on the September 12, 2020 episode.

 During the promotion's hiatus after Final Battle in December 2021, the show was revamped to focus on archival footage, "Best of" specials, and highlights from recent events.

 Filming locations

 All but six episodes of the HDNet run were taped at The Arena in Philadelphia, Pennsylvania.
 The Arena is frequently used as a professional wrestling venue, and is known prominently for formerly hosting many Extreme Championship Wrestling events.

 ROH held television tapings at the Davis Arena in Louisville, Kentucky on December 9 and 10 in 2010.

 Beginning in August 2020, after a hiatus due to the COVID-19 pandemic, ROH resumed television tapings from the Chesapeake Employers Insurance Arena (formerly known as the UMBC Event Center) in Maryland.

-In February 2023, tapings of the relaunched program began at Universal Studios in Orlando, Florida, ROH's new home venue.
+On February 25 and 26, 2023, the first tapings of the relaunched program were held at Universal Studios Soundstage 19 in Orlando, Florida, the same venue where AEW Dark episodes were taped.

+Starting June 17, tapings were held regularly after live broadcasts of AEW Collision within the same arenas.